tomjoht/tomjoht.github.io/_posts/2016/2016-01-21-apply-agile-principles-to-personal-projects.md

 * [DITA notes](http://idratherbewriting.com/ditaqrg/)
 * [Java notes](http://idratherbewriting.com/java-introduction/)

-By making notes, I'm trying to avoid living the story of Sisyphus, where one continually rolls the same boulder up a hill, only to have it roll back again.
+By making notes, I'm trying to avoid living the story of Sisyphus, where I continually roll the same boulder up a hill, only to have it roll back again.
 I'm soaking in a lot of new information &mdash; through my notes, hopefully I can shorten any re-learning efforts as time passes and my memory fades.

-By publishing your set of notes at the end of your sprint, you also demonstrate your knowledge to others.
+By publishing my set of notes at the end of the sprint, I also demonstrate my knowledge to others.

 ## 9. Get feedback about the results

-After the sprint is finished, you ask your stakeholders and users for feedback.
+After the sprint is finished, ask your stakeholders and users for feedback.
 Are you going in the right direction?
 Are you delivering value?
 Does the product suck or rock?

 Sure, you've just finished only a little piece of the solution, but getting this feedback is critical so that you can make good decisions for the direction of the project overall.
 The worst mistake you can make is working in a cave for a year and not emerging until you've finished the whole project.
 By then, your audience may tell you that you've missed the mark long ago.